roxma/python-support.nvim/README.md

 ## Requirements

-- For python2 support, you need python2 in your `$PATH`, with virtualenv installed
+- For python2 support, you need `python2` in your `$PATH`, with virtualenv installed
-- For python3 support, you need python3 in your `$PATH`
+- For python3 support, you need `python3` in your `$PATH`

 ## Usage

-execute `:PythonSupportInitPython2` and `:PythonSupportInitPython3`  after you
+Execute `:PythonSupportInitPython2` and `:PythonSupportInitPython3`  after you
 have installed this plugin.

-This plugin automatically check python2 and python2 env for neovim.
+This plugin automatically checks python2 and python3 dependencies for neovim.
 If you don't need python2 or python3, use this to disable checking:

 ```vim
 let g:python_support_python2_require = 0